 In the past, the Atlantic white cedar was abundant along Maryland’s Eastern Shore.
 However, these trees have been over-harvested and the wetland ecosystems they depend on have been drained.

 Since 2009, more than 36,000 Atlantic white cedars have been planted at Nassawango Creek Preserve.
-This year, a total of 4,768 Atlantic white cedars were planted by 200 teachers, 13 teachers and 147 volunteers!
+This year, a total of 4,768 Atlantic white cedars were planted by 200 students, 13 teachers and 147 volunteers!
 Fifty bald cypress trees were also planted this year, bringing the grand total of trees planted to 4,818.

 While these young trees appear small right now, time will allow them to eventually grow into full Atlantic white cedar swamps.
 With experts estimating that up to 75% of these swamps are gone from the area, these restoration efforts are vital in protecting local wildlife and filtering stormwater runoff.